 What is lead generation for lawyers?

-The term “lead generation” refers to the process of finding new potential leads.
 This involves bringing in new leads through sales funnels.

 A “sales funnel” is a multi-step process that guides your leads closer to becoming actual legal clients.
 The main stages of a sales funnel are as follows: